Welding-Tool-Steel:

 Generic advice.

 For Welding-Tool-Steel in hardened condition the selection is more difficult, however the range of possible materials is larger.
-It is not recommended to repeat the hardening and tempering cycle, because of the risk of cracking.

-Otherwise if the volume required for Welding-Tool-steel is limited, one prefers to use directly a filler material, whose composition may be quite different from the base metal, but which is self hardening upon cooling.
-If the weld is needed in a non working area, then there is a wider selection either of low alloy steels or of stainless steels.
+If the volume required for Welding-Tool-steel is limited, one prefers to use a filler material (whose composition may be quite different from the base metal) which is self hardening upon cooling.

 Specific filler selection.

-Also the large variety of applications and of requirements means that different Welding-Tool-Steel solutions may be required in different situations, even with the same tool steel.
 The same problem we face with electrode manufacturers, where the issues are possibly even more complicated by the limits imposed by the cover materials of electrodes.

 An Article on the Selection of Filler Metals for welding Tool Steels is published in the August 2006 issue of Practical Welding Letter No. 36.